DonUserOn/NeuroNova-Showcase/README.md

 Created by Hanan Ossama, who prefers to be called Ossama.

+## License and Usage

+This repository is a public showcase of NeuroNova.

+NeuroNova is not open source.
+All rights are reserved.

+You may view this repository for portfolio, academic, research, and demonstration purposes only.

+You may not copy, modify, redistribute, commercialize, or recreate the NeuroNova product, branding, screenshots, documentation, user interface design, or platform concept without written permission from the author.

+© 2026 Hanan Ossama.
+All rights reserved.

 ## Privacy Note

 This showcase repo does not include private source code, API keys, `.env` files, databases, or saved user data.
 Demo users should not upload sensitive private documents.